Maximally reducible monodromy of bivariate hypergeometric systems: The structure of the space of holomorphic solutions to a Horn system

-(4) This is the statement of Theorem~6.6 in~\cite{DMS}. \end{proof} The following result (see~\cite{DMS}) gives the holonomic rank of a bivariate nonconfluent Horn system with generic parameters. \begin{theorem} {\rm (\cite{DMS})} Let $A$ be an~$m \times 2$ integer matrix of full rank such that its rows ${\bf A}_1,\dots, {\bf A}_m$ satisfy ${\bf A}_1+\ldots+{\bf A}_m=0$.
+The following result (see~\cite{DMS}) gives the holonomic rank of a bivariate nonconfluent Horn system with generic parameters. \begin{theorem} {\rm (\cite{DMS})} Let $A$ be an~$m \times 2$ integer matrix of full rank such that its rows ${\bf A}_1,\dots, {\bf A}_m$ satisfy ${\bf A}_1+\ldots+{\bf A}_m=0$.
 If $c\in \C^m$ is a generic parameter vector, then the ideal ${\rm Horn}(A,c)$ is holonomic.
 Moreover,

 where the summation runs over linearly dependent pairs~${\bf A}_i$, ${\bf A}_j$ of rows of~$A$ that lie in opposite open quadrants of~$\Z^2.$ \end{theorem}